ki321g/MovieAPP/README.md

 + __Firebase Backend Services:__:
   + __Firebase Authentication__ to manage user sign-in and security for protected routes.
   + __Firebase Storage__ to store Fantasy Movie Images
-  + __Firebase Realtime Database__ for retrieval of user-specific data such as Favorites, Playlists, Movies in Playlist.
+  + __Firebase Database__ for retrieval of user-specific data such as Favorites, Playlists, Movies in Playlist.

 + __react-google-button__ ([https://www.npmjs.com/package/react-google-button](https://www.npmjs.com/package/react-google-button)) component, used to display the sign in with google button on the Login page.
 + __@mui/system__ ([https://www.npmjs.com/package/@mui/system](https://www.npmjs.com/package/@mui/system)) component.
 MUI System is a set of CSS utilities to help you build custom designs more efficiently.
 It makes it possible to rapidly lay out custom designs.